Rena2025/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 1: Install VScode on your local computer

-* Go to https://code.visualstudio.com/ to download and install VScode on your computer
+* Go to https://code.visualstudio.com/ to download and install VScode on your computer.
-* If your computer has a linux or macOS system, click on the downward arrow on the blue button to download the correct version for your computer
+* If your computer has a linux or macOS system, click on the downward arrow on the blue button to download the correct version for your computer.

-> *The website should look like this*
+> *The website should look like this:*

 ![Image](lab1-step2.png)

-> *You should see something like this when you open VScode*
+> *You should see something like this when you open VScode:*

 ![Image](lab-1-step-1.png)

 ## Step 2: Remotely Connecting

 * Open up a new terminal and enter the following command: `ssh cse15lsp22akn@ieng6.ucsd.edu`.
-Replace the part before @ with your own course-specific account
+Replace the part before @ with your own course-specific account.

-* Enter yes when it asks you if you want to continue connecting
+* Enter yes when it asks you if you want to continue connecting.

-* When prompted to type password, enter your password corresponding to your course-specific account
+* When prompted to type password, enter your password corresponding to your course-specific account.

 >*After you successfully log in, your terminal should look like this:*